madamadore/trading-demo/README.md

 This project is a demo for implementing REST Service with Spring Boot

-A _Trading System_ is micro-service is a system that offers to users the trade assets online.
+A _Trading System_ is a micro-service system that offers the ability to trade assets online.
-An _asset_ is a stock exchange and its value is represented during the time by a _candle_, that is an object with 4 different prices, a time value and a _length_.
+An _asset_ is a stock exchange and its value is represented during the time by a _candle_, that is an object that represents a _slice of time_, with some attributes:

+- open price: the price of the asset at the start of the candle
+- close price:the price of the asset at the end of the candle
+- maximum price: the maximum price reached by asset during the time
+- minium price: the minimum price that by the asset during the time
+- duration: the duration of time's slice
+- open time: the time when candle starts
+- volume: the number of trades during the candle

 For simplicity, **in this projet all candles has the fixed _length_ (duration) of 24 hours**.